AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    echo ${arr[@]}
  }

- # invoke the function, huom that no chages have been done to the original arr[@]
+ # invoke the function, huom that no changes have been done to the original arr[@]
  arr=(....)
  f arr[@]